brclar15/cmVarsityLatin/docs/ovid/hecuba2.md

 [^28]: *Achilleos manes* : an adjective form of Achilles' name. **Manes** are underworld spirits, translate this phrase as "Achilles' shade/ghost"

 [^29]: *Polyxena* : [Polyxena](https://en.wikipedia.org/wiki/Polyxena) is the youngest daughter of Priam and Hecuba.
-She is seen as a foil (parallel character) of [Iphigenia](https://en.wikipedia.org/wiki/Iphigenia), the daughter of Agamemmnon who the Greeks sacrifice to appease Artemis and gain favorable winds before they sail to Troy at the start of the war
+She is seen as a foil (parallel character) of [Iphigenia](https://en.wikipedia.org/wiki/Iphigenia), the daughter of Agamemnon who the Greeks sacrifice to appease Artemis and gain favorable winds before they sail to Troy at the start of the war

 [^30]: *inmiti sociis parentibus umbrae* : *parentibus* is from *pareo, parere*, meaning "to obey," NOT *parens, parentis* meaning "parent." *Pareo, -ere* takes a dative, which is *inmiti umbrae*.
 Take this as an **ablative absolute**